Initiating the Hire

 Once you've selected a candidate for a Postdoc position you will first negotiate a verbal offer in preparation for producing a formal offer letter.
 Prior to negotiating a verbal offer consult the Verbal Offer Checklist.
 This checklist was designed to help guide your verbal negotiation and to ensure the offer your are making meets both university and funding agency rules and guidelines.

-Now that you have negotiated a verbal offer with a prospective Postdoctoral candidate you can
+Now that you have negotiated a verbal offer with a prospective Postdoctoral candidate, please follow the steps below to finalize the offer:

-- Send your prospective Postdoc an email that:
+Please send to your prospective postdoctoral scholar an email that:

-- outlines details of the offer, including a short blurb on the research they will be doing and indicating a start and end date of their initial appointment; and
+- outlines details of the offer, including a short blurb on the research he or she will be doing and indicating a start and end date of the initial appointment; and

-- Includes a link to the Personal Information Request form requesting that the Postdoc to complete and submit the form in order to prepare a formal letter of offer.
+- Includes a link to the Personal Information Request form for the postdoctoral scholar to complete and submit to firstname.lastname@example.org with a CV and PhD document attached (preferably as one combined PDF file) in order to prepare a formal offer letter.

 Once the offer has been accepted the Postdoc Administrator will process the hire paperwork via the Template-Based Hire form in Human Resources PeopleSoft.
 The online TBH form will automatically flow to all applicable approvers.
 Once all approvals are received, the hire is processed by Human Resources and an automatic hire notification is sent to the Postdoc's reporting manager.